H4ss/Kernel-OTP/README.md

 2. sudo insmod base_otp.ko

-3. dmesg (the hello msg appears at the end)
+3. dmesg | (the status msg appears at the end)

+4. python3 otp.py
+   - add a password to the list
+   - remove a password from the list
+   - fetch a password
+   - validate a fetched password

-4. sudo rmmod base_otp
+6. sudo rmmod base_otp

+TODO:
+- check that we cannot remove a password that is non existant
+- check that once a password is validated it is wiped from the local memory of the python tool

 ### USEFUL COMMANDS